sct-pipeline/ukbiobank-spinalcord-csa/README.md

 3. Click on the `F` key to indicate if the segmentation/label is OK ✅, needs manual correction ❌ or if the data is not usable ⚠️ (artifact).
 Two .yml lists, one for manual corrections and one for the unusable data, will automatically be generated.
 4. Download the lists by clicking on `Download QC Fails` and on `Download Qc Artifacts`.

-***Note: Proceed to QC seperatly for cord segmentation and vertebral labeling to generate 2 seperate lists.***
+***Note: Proceed to QC separately for cord segmentation and vertebral labeling to generate 2 separate lists.***

 The lists will have the following format: